angezid/advanced-mark.js/README.md

 * [Highlight shadow DOM](doc_v2/shadow-dom.md)
 * [Some examples](doc_v2/some-examples.md)
 * [RegExpCreator module](doc_v2/RegExpCreator-module.md)

+Also may be useful to read [Documentation](https://markjs.io/).
+Note that this doc is for old `mark.js`.

 ## Modules changes
 * \*. es6.\*.js now are real ES6 modules.
 They are actually UMD modules in `mark.js` v9.0.0 and npm package v8.11.1.